We received some great news from our women’s group in Kawuku, Buikwe District, Uganda.

 It’s that easy.

-By the way, our 2018 rains have arrived and this coming year looks to be a great one for Ugandan farmers.
+By the way, our 2019 rains will be here in April and this coming year looks to be a great one for Ugandan farmers.
 If gardening is your thing and you want to volunteer with the women’s group in Kawuku, consider joining our Agriculture and Conservation Program.